-The EIA (Agriculture) Regulations 2007 also require land owners to comply with any Stop Notice and/or Reinstatement Notice applied under the Regulation and, as such, noncompliance with a Stop Notice and/or Reinstatement Notice may constitute a breach of the verifiable standard.
+The EIA (Agriculture) Regulations 2007 (as amended) also require land owners to comply with any Stop Notice and/or Reinstatement Notice applied under the Regulation and, as such, non-compliance with a Stop Notice and/or Reinstatement Notice may constitute a breach of the verifiable standard.

-For further information on the EIA (Agriculture) Regulations 2007 or to apply for consent, you must make a screening application to DAERA giving details of the work you propose to carry out.
+For further information or to apply for consent, you must make a screening application to DAERA giving details of the work you propose to carry out.